themesberg/flowbite-react/docs/content/forms/toggle.md

 ---
 layout: home
-title: Tailwind CSS Toggle - Flowbite
+title: React Toggle - Flowbite
 description: Use the toggle component to switch between a binary state of true or false using a single click available in multiple sizes, variants, and colors
 group: forms
 toc: true